 For all health care support workers becoming health care assistants

-Once you are hired as a health care support worker, you will complete basic training and onboarding provided by Northern Health or another approved health care employer.
-You will be a full-time employee at this point, with all work hours and course costs for the health care assistant program covered.
+Northern Health will first hire you as a health care support worker.
+To become a health care assistant, you will then complete basic training and onboarding provided by Northern Health or another approved health care employer.
+You will be a full-time employee at this point, with most work hours and course costs for the health care assistant program covered.

 If you have applied for the program in the area served by CNC (Burns Lake, Fort St. James, Mackenzie Prince George, the Robson Valley, Quesnel, and Vanderhoof), please note CNC will be in touch with you once Northern Health or another approved employer has finished the first review of your application.